isomerpages/pmo-nptd/_our-population/1-population-trends/1a-marriage-&-parenthood.md

 * MediSave Grant for Newborns
 * Co-funding for Assisted Conception Procedure (ACP) treatments at public Assisted Reproduction (AR) centres

-In recent years, efforts have been made to increase the accessibility and affordability of preschool, housing, healthcare for children, and fertility treatments.
+In recent years, more efforts have been made to increase the accessibility and affordability of preschool, housing, healthcare for children, and fertility treatments.
 To supplement the existing Marriage and Parenthood Package, and help reassure couples to proceed with their parenthood plans amid the COVID-19 pandemic, the [Baby Support Grant (BSG)](https://www.go.gov.sg/baby-support-grant) was introduced in October 2020.
-Eligible Singaporean children born between 1 October 2020 to 30 September 2022 will receive the BSG, a one-off $3,000 cash grant.
+Eligible Singaporean children born from 1 October 2020 to 30 September 2022 will receive the BSG, a one-off $3,000 cash grant.
 With the BSG, couples will receive up to $21,000 in cash and cash-like benefits on the birth of their first child and up to $35,000 for their fifth and subsequent children.

 ![Comprehensive infographic](/images/comprehensive-infographic-1.png)
 ![Comprehensive infographic page 2](/images/comprehensive-infographic-2.png)